Plural Cities: Modeling Diverse Public Space Preferences at Scale

 How do different communities actually want public spaces to look and feel—and can models reflect that?

-Across a two-year partnership with 30 community organizations in Montréal, we gathered local concepts of inclusive design, then turned them into structured preferences that can steer generative models toward context-aware outputs.
+Over two years, I worked with 30 community organizations in Montréal to gather local ideas of inclusive design and turn them into structured preferences that can steer generative models toward context-aware outputs.

 Why This Matters

 Global, single-objective alignment often flattens local norms.
-Pluralistic alignment keeps multiple, sometimes conflicting, values in play—like Accessibility, Safety, Comfort, Invitingness, Inclusivity, and Diversity—so visualizations can reflect who a place is for as much as what it contains.
-That’s crucial when designs affect marginalized users differently.
+Pluralistic alignment keeps multiple, sometimes conflicting, values in play, including Accessibility, Safety, Comfort, Invitingness, Inclusivity, and Diversity.
+That makes room for a more honest question: not just what a place contains, but who it appears to welcome.

 Participants & Process: Two years with 30 orgs; workshops, interviews, and participatory prompt design.